Grid Operational Benefit Analysis of Data Center Spatial Flexibility: Congestion Relief, Renewable Energy Curtailment Reduction, and Cost Saving: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} proliferation of artificial intelligence and big data analytics has catalyzed substantial growth in data center (DC) infrastructure, both in number and scale \cite{b1}.
-This expansion has contributed to rising energy consumption, with global data centers currently accounting for approximately 3\% of total electricity supply \cite{b2}.
-The integration of these large, geographically concentrated loads into power transmission networks presents challenges for operational stability and capacity management.
-Concurrently, efforts to mitigate carbon emissions and diversify energy portfolios have accelerated the grid integration of renewable energy sources \cite{b3}, introducing additional operational complexities.

-The increasing deployment of variable renewable energy sources has introduced new dimensions to power system operations, particularly in transmission congestion management and economic dispatch optimization \cite{b4,b5,b6}.
-Recent advances in machine learning–based optimal power flow (OPF) formulations have further expanded this field by enhancing computational efficiency and incorporating system-level constraints such as frequency stability and network congestion \cite{b7,b8}.
-According to Lawrence Berkeley National Laboratory's 2024 report, data centers consumed approximately 4.4\% of total U.S. electricity in 2023, with projections indicating growth to 6.7--12\% by 2028 \cite{b9}.
-This rapid expansion, driven by AI applications, manufacturing growth, and electrification initiatives, introduces geographically concentrated loads that may intensify transmission stress and contribute to locational marginal price (LMP) volatility \cite{b10,b11}.
-Addressing these challenges may require approaches that extend beyond conventional transmission expansion, which often involves substantial capital expenditures and extended implementation timelines \cite{b12}.
+\IEEEPARstart{T}{he} proliferation of artificial intelligence and big data analytics has catalyzed substantial growth in data center (DC) infrastructure \cite{b1}, with global facilities now accounting for approximately 3\% of total electricity supply \cite{b2}.
+This expansion coincides with accelerated renewable energy integration \cite{b3}, introducing operational complexities in transmission congestion management and economic dispatch optimization \cite{b4,b5,b6}.
+Recent advances in machine learning-based optimal power flow (OPF) formulations have enhanced computational efficiency while incorporating system-level constraints \cite{b7,b8}.
+According to Lawrence Berkeley National Laboratory's 2024 report, U.S. data centers consumed 4.4\% of electricity in 2023, with projections reaching 6.7--12\% by 2028 \cite{b9}.
+This AI-driven expansion introduces geographically concentrated loads that may intensify transmission stress and LMP volatility \cite{b10,b11}, requiring approaches beyond conventional transmission expansion with its substantial capital costs and extended timelines \cite{b12}.